alialvi00/ElevatorSimulator-HotShots/Documentation/README.txt

 Navigate to the StateTests.java file (src/tests/StateTests.java) and hit run.
 Navigate to the SchedulerTests.java file (src/tests/SchedulerTests.java) and hit run.
 Navigate to the TimerAndFailureTests.java file (src/tests/TimerAndFailureTests.java) and hit run.
 Navigate to the IntegrationTests.java file (src/tests/IntegrationTests.java) and hit run.
+For this test, note that since it is an integration test, you must select options that show up on the GUI screen once the test is run.
+Additionally, please select default values for whenever you are prompted for an input for elevators/floors.